JamesKunstle/documentcloud-multi-regex-addon/README.md

 # DocumentCloud Regex Add-On

-This DocumentCloud Add-On allows you to search through multiple files for a given regular expression, returning a CSV file of all matches.
+This DocumentCloud Add-On allows you to search through multiple files for a set of one or more regular expressions, returning a CSV file of all matches.